zulip/zulip/docs/subsystems/email.md

 Zulip's email templates live under `templates/zerver/emails`.
-Email templates are a messy problem, because on the one hand, you want nice, readable markup and styling, but on the other, email clients have very limited CSS support and generaly require us to inject any CSS we're using in the emails into the email as inline styles.
+Email templates are a messy problem, because on the one hand, you want nice, readable markup and styling, but on the other, email clients have very limited CSS support and generally require us to inject any CSS we're using in the emails into the email as inline styles.
 And then you also need both plain-text and HTML emails.
 We solve these problems using a combination of the